SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

 * **Input the IP Address** of the Azure Virtual Machine where SysKit Point will be installed into the **Start IP \(3\)** and **End IP \(4\)** fields
 * **Save** changes

+![Azure SQL - Adding a firewall rule](../../../.gitbook/assets/create-azure-sql-database_allow-access.png)

 {% hint style="info" %}
-If you have provisioned **separate Azure Virtual Machines** for Azure SQL server and SysKit Point installation, **make sure that they are deployed to the same Virtual Network** and the SysKit Point server **can establish a connection to the SQL Server** by following the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-connect#connect-to-sql-server-within-a-virtual-network) from Microsoft.
-{% endhint %}

-![Azure SQL - Adding a firewall rule](../../../.gitbook/assets/create-azure-sql-database_allow-access.png)

-{% hint style="warning" %}
+**Hint!**
-**Hint!** There are a couple of options when it comes to allowing access to the Azure SQL database.
+There are a couple of options when it comes to allowing access to the Azure SQL database.
 [You can find them all here](https://docs.microsoft.com/en-us/azure/azure-sql/database/network-access-controls-overview).
 {% endhint %}

 {% hint style="warning" %}